Search Warrants

 “[i]n general, a search of premises, a vehicle, or a person should not be conducted without first obtaining a search warrant.”

-The grounds for issuance of a search warrant include a presentation by a police officer to a neutral judge or magistrate of information, in the form of a sworn affidavit which constitutes probable cause to believe that evidence of an offense is likely to be found at a specific location identified in the warrant.
+The grounds for issuance of a search warrant include a presentation by a police officer to a neutral judge or magistrate of information in the form of a sworn affidavit, which constitutes probable cause to believe that evidence of an offense is likely to be found at a specific location identified in the warrant.

 The following are grounds for the issuance of a warrant:

+The officers will then not release the vehicle until the owner cooperates with the criminal investigation by helping the officers find evidence related to criminal charges for leaving the crash scene.
 To have these procedures declared illegal by the court, a person can file a replevin action in court to get the property back and have the court find that the taking was illegal from its inception.
 If your vehicle was illegally towed by TPD then call us to discuss the case.

 Search Warrants for Violations of Florida’s Narcotics Laws